❄️ Don’t miss our Holiday Sale! ❄️ Save 30% on a full year of Premium+ Claim your discount here >

 Guitar Nut

-With acoustic guitars, there are usually three tuning pegs on both sides of the headstock — three facing toward the ground and three toward the roof when holding the guitar on your lap.
-With electric guitars, however, the tuning pegs can be all on the same side of the headstock.
+With acoustic guitars, there are usually three tuning pegs on each side of the headstock — three facing down and three up when holding the guitar on your lap.
+With electric guitars, the tuning pegs can all be on the same side of the headstock.
 Check your own instrument and see how the tuning mechanism is laid out.
-Trust us, you’ll be needing it quite often when learning to play.
+Trust us, you’ll need it quite often when learning to play.

 Parts of an electric guitar

-Many of the guitar parts we’ve looked at so far can be found both in acoustic and electric guitars.
-However, there are some guitar parts that are only found on electric guitars.
+Many of the guitar parts we’ve looked at so far can be found both on acoustic and electric guitars.
+However, some parts are only found on electric guitars.

-There are also semi-acoustic guitars (also known as electro-acoustic guitars) that have some electronic parts in them and can be plugged into an amp.
-Semi-acoustic guitars can also be played without an amplifier just like a regular acoustic guitar.
+There are also semi-acoustic guitars (also known as electro-acoustic guitars) that have some electronic parts.
+These guitar parts allow you to plug the instrument into an amp.
+Semi-acoustic guitars can be played without an amplifier, just like a regular acoustic guitar.

 Pickups

-In order to amplify the sound without a sound hole, an electric guitar needs a pickup or multiple pickups.
-As its name suggests, this part of the guitar picks up the guitar string vibrations which can then be played through an amplifier.
+An electric guitar needs one or several pickups to amplify the sound without a sound hole.
+As its name suggests, this part of the guitar picks up the guitar string vibrations, which can then be played through an amplifier.

-A single pickup is made of coils that are wrapped around a magnetic pole, and there is a pole for each individual guitar string.
+A pickup is made of coils wrapped around a magnetic pole.
+There is a pole for each guitar string.
 There are different types of pickups, most commonly single-coil and humbucker pickups.
 As opposed to single-coil pickups, humbucker pickups have two coils to remove unwanted hum.

 Pickup selector switch

-In case your guitar has more than one pickup, there’s also a pickup selector switch that allows you to swap between the different pickups.
-The guitar’s sound and tone are influenced by where the pickup is located, so switching between them or trying different combinations gives you control over the sound.
-Using pickups closer to the guitar neck will result in a bassy tone, whereas the bridge pickups create a brighter sound.
+If your guitar has more than one pickup, a pickup selector switch allows you to swap between the different pickups.
+The guitar’s sound and tone are influenced by the location of the pickup, so switching between them or trying different combinations gives you control over the sound.
+Using pickups closer to the guitar neck will produce a bassy tone, whereas the bridge pickups create a brighter sound.

 Output jack

-An electric or electro-acoustic guitar needs an output jack for attaching the cable used to connect your amp or effects pedal.
+An electric or electro-acoustic guitar needs an output jack to attach the cable used to connect your amp or effects pedal.
 Plug one end of the cable into the guitar’s output jack and the other end into the amp.
 The output jack is generally a 1/4″ mono plug that is compatible with most guitar cables.

 Volume and tone knobs

-The guitar body can have a bunch of different knobs and controls for adjusting the volume and tone of the guitar.
+The guitar body can have a bunch of different knobs and controls to adjust the volume and tone of the guitar.
 This allows you to make adjustments using the knobs instead of fiddling with the amp to change the volume or control the tone.
-Most often an electric guitar has one or two tone knobs and one knob for controlling volume.
+Most often, an electric guitar has one or two tone knobs and one knob for the volume.

 The tone knobs are connected to the guitar’s electronics.
-If there are multiple, the player has greater control over the tone of each individual pickup.
-There can also be a master tone knob that is used to control all pickups simultaneously.
+If there are multiple knobs and pickups, the player has more control over the tone of each individual pickup.
+There can also be a master tone knob to control all pickups simultaneously.

 Whammy bar

-Your electric guitar may have a whammy bar, also known as the vibrato or tremolo bar, that is attached to the bridge.
-By pressing the whammy bar down, you can change the pitch of the strings.
+Your electric guitar may have a whammy bar, also known as the vibrato or tremolo bar, attached to the bridge.
+By pressing down on the whammy bar, you can change the pitch of the strings.
 This allows the player to manipulate the sound and create some cool effects as the pitch of the strings changes.

 Electric guitar parts